Impact of Philanthropy

 care they receive locally through Livingston HealthCare is the highest

 quality available.
-Private philanthropy will make the difference in making
+Philanthropy will make the difference in making that possible.